Social Icons

 Directed by Andy and Larry Wachowski

-The Matrix is a movie made to last the time barrier and always be relevant whenever the Sci-Fi genre is mentioned.
-The movie is a classic and it is known majorly for its use of the visual effect known as bullet time.
-It went ahead to win four Academy Awards for its Visual Effect, Editing, Sound Mixing and Sound Editing.
-The story arc is one that leaves you wondering and its ending is like beginning to many open possibilities.
+The Matrix is a movie made to last the test of time and remain relevant whenever the Sci-Fi genre is mentioned.
+The movie is a classic, known mainly for its use of the visual effect known as "bullet time."
+It went on to win four Academy Awards for its Visual Effects, Editing, Sound Mixing, and Sound Editing.
+The story arc leaves you wondering, and its ending opens the door to many possibilities.

-The Wachowski brothers took the best of the best of the Sci-Fi genre and an idea that never seems to stop plaguing the mind of many that one day computers will be taking over.
-The movie is directed by the brothers and produced by Joel Silver (who also produced Die Hard 1 & 2, Lethal Weapon 1 – 4, V for Vendetta (2005) and Bullet to the Head (2013)).
+The Wachowski brothers took the best of the Sci-Fi genre and an idea that never seems to stop plaguing the minds of many: that one day, computers will take over.
+The movie is directed by the brothers and produced by Joel Silver.

-The story arc is about a post apocalyptic future where humans were now used as fuel to drive machines.
-The human race developed “THE A.I.” program, which in turn raged a war between it and its makers.
-In the end the human race lost and there are being grown for fuel, their brains are feed with ideas of a real life, while their minds live in a world called The Matrix.
+The story arc is about a post-apocalyptic future where humans are used as fuel to power machines.
+The human race developed “THE A.I.” program, which in turn waged war against its creators.
+In the end, the human race lost and is now grown for fuel.
+Their brains are fed with ideas of a real life, while their minds live in a world called The Matrix.

-There the human race is living their lives like they normally do not knowing that the life they live is not real.
+There, the human race lives their lives as if everything is normal, unaware that the life they live isn’t real.

-The twist in this tale is, some figured out and the last collection of humans most are those taken out of The Matrix control live in a place called Zion.
-But there is a prophesy that a certain man will come and save the humans from the machines, and that man has been found by a man named Morpheus (Laurence Fishburne) and his crew which include Trinity (Carrie-Anne Moss).
-The name of that man is Neo (Keanu Reeves) or as Agent Smith (Hugo Weaving) calls him Mr. Anderson.
+The twist in this tale is that some figured it out.
+The last collection of free humans—most of whom were taken out of The Matrix’s control—live in a place called Zion.
+But there’s a prophecy that a certain man will come and save humanity from the machines.
+That man has been found by Morpheus (Laurence Fishburne) and his crew, which includes Trinity (Carrie-Anne Moss).
+The name of that man is Neo (Keanu Reeves)—or, as Agent Smith (Hugo Weaving) calls him, Mr. Anderson.

-The 1982 Disney movie Tron, was to me the main inspiration for the movie, as it features lives in the grid, that is lives in a computer system.
-Also The Matrix can be said to have drawn ideas from other movies in the 90s like The Truman Show (1998) where Jim Carey’s life was being controlled by an external source and he was not the wiser, also I believe they got inspiration from Alex Proyas Dark City (1998)which like The Truman Show was done a year earlier .
-Also the fight scenes can be said to have been drawn from Japanese animation (Anime) which the Wachowski brothers took a likening into.
+The 1982 Disney movie Tron was, to me, the main inspiration for The Matrix, as it features lives in the grid—lives within a computer system.
+The Matrix can also be said to have drawn ideas from other 90s movies like The Truman Show (1998), where Jim Carrey’s life is controlled by an external source, and he’s none the wiser.
+Additionally, the fight scenes seem to have been influenced by Japanese animation (anime), which the Wachowski brothers took a liking to.

-After the huge success of this movie, the Wachowski brothers went ahead to make two sequels (The Matrix Reloaded and The Matrix Revolutions), which were both released four years after in 2003.
-The Wachowski brothers also further expanded the story with comic books, cartoons and video games.
+After the huge success of this movie, the Wachowski brothers went on to make two sequels (The Matrix Reloaded and The Matrix Revolutions), both released four years later in 2003.
+They also expanded the story with comic books, cartoons, and video games.

 Shanghai Knight (2003)